Nevenall/blades-in-the-dark/src/01-the-basics.md

 Seizing a claim is a serious attack on a faction, usually resulting in -2 faction status with the target, and potentially +1 status with its enemies.

 As soon as you seize a claim, you enjoy the listed benefit for as long as you hold the claim.
 Some claims count as **turf**.
-Others provide special benefits to the crew, such as bonus dice in certain circumstances, extra /coin/ generated for the crew’s treasury, or new opportunities for action.
+Others provide special benefits to the crew, such as bonus dice in certain circumstances, extra {coin} generated for the crew’s treasury, or new opportunities for action.

 #### Losing a claim